 By this time, the once thriving capital had dwindled to little more than a village, while the French Government began to explore further away from its own shores.

 It was during this period of French interest turning to Cambodia, it is said that a missionary came across the lost city of Angkor Wat in the early 1860’s while exploring through the jungle.

 However, it was not until the 1920’s, that serious attempts were underway and the site was being excavated in earnest.
 As the wild and dense foliage was stripped back – it began to reveal hidden mysteries and secrets of this once great civilization as Angkor Wat began to see light from its long slumber once again.

 Finding clues along the way, archaeologist began to come across more grand temples lost within the clutches of the jungle and only then did the shrouds of the Khmer past began to unfold.

 The rediscovery of the ancient temples of Siem Reap became a draw card for many visitors from all over the world.
 News spread quickly of this ancient and wondrous city, which had only recently been uncovered and lost for centuries within with wild jungles of Cambodia.

 People suddenly became fascinated with these ancient monuments and hearing stories of their magnificent splendor in the Far East – they came from all parts of the world to Siem Reap.

-Famous celebrities such as Charlie Chaplin (the silent film star) and Jacqueline Kennedy (the wife of J. F. Kennedy) came to Siem Reap.
+it is believed thaat famous celebrities such as Charlie Chaplin (the silent film star) and Jacqueline Kennedy (the wife of J. F. Kennedy) came to see the magnificent Angkor Wat.
 As the extent of the complex was discovered, this only added fuel to the origins of the mysterious temple and became a curiosity for visitors from all over the planet…

 ….but this would soon be interrupted by a massive blow, which would cut through the fabric of Cambodian society and bleed from the heart of this already shattered community.